DanaTokatlian/airlinedelay/README.md

 Getting accurate predictions is a complex issue since there are many factors influence this.

 Data Source

 Used a dataset from Kaggle, a dataset with large number of flight observations and nine different features.
+Find the link below,

 [link](https://www.kaggle.com/datasets/jimschacko/airlines-dataset-to-predict-a-delay/data)

 Machine learning techniques used to make predictions